rapid7/metasploit-framework/documentation/modules/post/hardware/rftransceiver/transmitter.md

   **SECONDS**

-  How many seconds to trnamit the signal.
+  How many seconds to transmit the signal.
 Default: 4

   **INDEX**

   USB Index number.
-Default 0
+Default: 0

 ## Scenarios